wilyarti/script_task/Readme.md

 ### Prerequisites

 This software requires PHP > 7.2.x and MySQL > 5.7.
-There are no other dependencies.
+You will also need to install PHP MySQLi.

+On Ubuntu you can install it using the following command:
+> sudo apt install php-mysql

 ### Installing
 To install simply copy the file into a directory that is in your path (~/bin) and run: